 Kappers suggests that the mining industry will have to embrace new disruptive technologies as an enabler.
 In terms of digital disruption, most observers cite the example of machinery optimisation and how the mining industry is leveraging digital technology to deal with the productivity and safety challenges it faces, he explains.

 If mining companies are to succeed, they will require a deeper understanding of the possibilities afforded by new technologies, states Kappers, adding that the Investing in African Mining Indaba is a crucial event for local mining, as it demonstrates the way in which technological advancements can assist in improving the sustainability of operations and worker relations.

-He emphasises that operational innovations – such as the company’s Wyzetalk platform – can improve employee relations, improve health and safety records, minimise operational downtime and bolster trust within large mining operations.
+He emphasises that operational innovations – such as the company’s Wyzetalk employee engagement platform – can improve employee relations, improve health and safety records, minimise operational downtime and bolster trust within large mining operations.

 “Wyzetalk has noted a strong focus on employees and communities, as well as in investing in technology that contributes towards empowerment, inclusivity and sustainability in mining operations,” outlines Kappers.

 Organisations provide a corporate email address for executives and middle management, but cannot afford to do so for blue-collar workers.
 This typically means that these workers receive no news – they have no view of what is happening in the business.

 However, he highlights that many large companies – such as mining operations – do not have the required technology or resources available to adequately communicate with lower-level staff.